yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 their life cycle, and so both can be deployed with no manual steps.
 - TACK uses ECDSA to sign the server's public key.
 This allows cooperating clients to share server assertions between themselves.
-This is an optional TACK feature, one that cannot be done with pinning tickets.
+This is an optional TACK feature, and one that cannot be done with pinning tickets.
 - TACK allows multiple servers to share its public keys.
 Such sharing is disallowed by the current document.
 - TACK does not allow the server to track a particular client, and so has better